MathieuC3502/MathieuC3502/README.md

 ![LaTeX](https://img.shields.io/badge/-LaTeX-black?style=flat-square&logo=latex)

 ## 🚀 About Me
-I'm a French PhD student working with satellite remote sensing data, with a focus on developing novel methods for tree species identification, hydric stress monitoring, and the localization of volatile organic compound (VOC) zones.
-My passion lies in harnessing spaceborne remote sensing technologies to drive solutions for environmental sustainability and disaster monitoring.
+I'm a French PhD student working with satellite remote sensing data.
+I'm passionate about leveraging spaceborne remote sensing for the good of all, through GIS services, disaster monitoring, or scientific research.

 - 🔭 I’m currently pursuing my PhD at [**Diginove**](https://www.diginove.com/) and [**Institut Fresnel**](https://www.fresnel.fr/)
 - 🎓 **PhD Title**: *Development of Satellite Image Processing for Tree Species Identification, Hydric Stress Monitoring, and Localization of Volatile Organic Compound Zones*
-- 🌱This work focuses on applying techniques of image processing (single band, multi and/or hyper-spectral), data fusion (with Radar and/or LiDar data) and AI to fight against forest fires
+- 🌱This work focuses on applying techniques of image processing (single band, multi and/or hyper-spectral), data fusion (with Radar and/or LiDar data) and AI to build knowledge and services to fight against forest fires

 ## 🌿 Making the Data Talk